Queen Elizabeth's Grammar School, Horncastle: Controversy

 In 2014, the school experienced a sex scandal when it was discovered that, whilst on a school trip, two pupils under the age of consent had sexual intercourse.
 The event occurred when girls allegedly sneaked into the "boys only" dormitory, unbeknownst to staff as they were sleeping.
-The decision by the school was to suspend the staff involved with the trip, however the suspensions have since been revoked.
+The decision by the school was to suspend the staff involved with the trip, however the suspensions were later revoked.
 The pupils who committed the act were also suspended.
 Parents of the pupils who attended the trip received letters from the school.

 The school was met with dismay from the parents with one explaining "I am worried about letting my children go on trips and I know some other parents feel the same."
 A pupil also added "It's no big secret.
 It [sex] has gone on on other trips."

 The school's chair of governors stated that the welfare of pupils is a priority and that school trips are assessed for risks, and that the matter had been dealt with in an "appropriate and proportional way".